HomeITAdmin/nextcloud_geoblocker/README.md

 A second source of problems are container environments like Docker.
 Here also the right configuration for these config variables should help.
 It can make the configuration easier, if you make sure that the containers always have the same internal IP addresses.

 ## How to activate the location services

 There are serveral location services available.
 The app is only the frontend for the location service, so the services need to be installed by the administrator correctly, that the app can work correctly.

 ### Geoiplookup

+Using the geoiolookip programm available on some linux distributions:

 #### Precondition